-Wages and benefits paid for a standard working week meet, at a minimum, national legal standards or industry benchmarks, whichever is higher.
+Wages and benefits paid for a standard working week meet, at a minimum, national legal standards or industry benchmarks, whichever is highest.
 In any event wages should always be high enough to meet basic needs and to provide some discretionary income.

-All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment, and about the particulars of their wages for the pay period concerned each time that they are paid.
+All workers shall be provided with written and understandable information about their employment conditions in respect of wages before they enter employment, and about the particulars of their wages for the pay period concerned each time that they are paid.

 Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not provided for by national law be permitted without the express and informed permission of the worker concerned.
 All disciplinary measures should be recorded.